 Mexican Riviera Itineraries

-Onboard the ship, dress code is generally casual, but you can expect one or two “cruise elegant” evenings in the dining room.
+Onboard the ship, dress code is generally informal, but you can expect one or two “cruise elegant” evenings in the dining room.
 Bring one elegant outfit, or stick to the casual scene in the Lido Restaurant.
-Remember to double-check the ship’s luggage requirements before you pack your suitcase.
+Also, remember to double-check the ship’s luggage requirements before you pack your suitcase.

-Carnvial’s Mexican Riviera cruises feature three fun days at sea – ample time to explore Carnival Splendor’s entertainment and dining options.
-Pack your days with aquatic action at the Splash Park, Twister Waterslide and pools, and evenings watching spectacular live shows.
+Carnvial’s Mexican Riviera cruises feature fun days at sea so that you can explore the entertainment and dining options.
+Pack your days with aquatic action at WaterWorks™, Twister Waterslide™ and pools, while spending your evenings watching spectacular live shows.
 Take to the stage yourself at Lip Sync Battle: Carnival and channel your inner rock star or pop idol.
-Reach the finals and you’ll put on a show, complete with professional choreography, lighting and even backup dancers.
+Reach the finale and you’ll lip sync your heart out, complete with professional choreography, lighting and even backup dancers.

 Mexican Riviera Ports and Excursions

-If off-roading is more your speed, go on the Wild Canyon UTV Expedition, which has you driving through canyons and creeks, on the beach and across the longest hanging wooden bridge in the world.
-A unique excursion is the Camel and Mexican Outback Adventure.
-Drive across unspoiled desert canyons to a secluded ranch on the Pacific coast where you’ll explore cactus-lined river beds by 4×4, go for a nature walk, participate in tequila-tasting and tortilla-making workshops and ride a camel on the beach.
+If off-roading is more your speed, go on the Wild Canyon UTV Expedition, where you can drive through canyons and creeks, on the beach and across the longest hanging wooden bridge in the world.
+Another unique excursion is the Camel and Mexican Outback Adventure.
+Drive a 4×4 across unspoiled desert canyons to a secluded ranch on the Pacific coast, where you’ll explore cactus-lined river beds, go for a nature walk, participate in tequila-tasting and tortilla-making workshops, and then ride a camel on the beach.

 Visit one of the most important sea turtle sanctuaries in Mexico and learn how marine biologists gather and incubate eggs, then release thousands of baby turtles into the wild.
-History buffs can explore three historic locales in the Sierra Madre foothills on the Colonial Villages of Sierra Madre excursion.
+History buffs can explore three distinct and historic locales in the Sierra Madre foothills on the Colonial Villages of Sierra Madre excursion.

-Puerto Vallarta invites you to wander its narrow, cobblestone streets, stroll the sculpture-lined bay-front promenade, and hit one of many great swimming beaches.
+Puerto Vallarta invites you to wander its narrow, cobblestone streets; stroll the sculpture-lined bay-front promenade and hit one of many great swimming beaches.
 Excursion options here include an extreme canopy tour, dolphin swim, trip to colonial San Sebastian and several snorkeling and sailing trips.

 The Mexican Riviera is a top cruise destination for good reason… in fact, many good reasons!
 Glorious weather, enticing ports, fascinating history and culture and so much more await along Mexico’s beautiful Pacific coast.